saschagobel/legislatoR/README.md

 - *Portraits*: Wikipedia page ID, Wikipedia portrait URL.
 - *Offices*: Wikidata ID, a range of offices such as attorney general, chief justice, mayor, party chair, secretary of state, etc.
 - *Professions*: Wikidata ID, a range of professions such as accountant, farmer, historian, judge, mechanic, police officer, salesperson, teacher, etc.
-- *IDs*: Wikidata ID, a range of IDs such as parliamentary website IDs, Library of Congress or German National Library IDs, Notable Names Database or Project Vote Smart IDs, etc.
+- *IDs*: Wikidata ID, IDs for integration with various political science datsets as well as a range of other IDs such as parliamentary website IDs, Library of Congress or German National Library IDs, Notable Names Database or Project Vote Smart IDs, etc.

-Please note that for some legislatures or legislative periods, datasets may only hold data on a small subset of politicians, yield a substantial amount of missings for specific variables, or lack specific variables altogether.
+Note that for some legislatures or legislative periods, datasets may only hold data on a subset of observation.
 In successive versions of legislatoR, we try to fill some of these gaps.

-legislatoR comes as a relational database, which means that all datasets can be joined with the *Core* dataset via one of two keys - the Wikipedia page ID or the Wikidata ID, which uniquely identify individual politicians.
+legislatoR comes as a relational database.
+This means that all datasets can be joined with the Core dataset via one of two keys - the Wikipedia page ID or the Wikidata ID.
+These keys uniquely identify individual politicians.
 The figure below illustrates this structure and some of the package's content.

 <p align="center">
   <img width="500" src="images/data-structure.png">
 </p>

 ## Installation
-legislatoR is currently only available through GitHub.
+legislatoR is available through GitHub.
 To install the package in `R`, type:

 ```r
 devtools::install_github("saschagobel/legislatoR")